 The panelists also discussed the importance of helping people coming out of the criminal justice system by providing the resources they need to stabilize and heal – including stable housing, employment or simply uninterrupted access to medications.
 Dr. Colón added: “there is nothing more tragic than a patient saying they were better off in jail.”

 Much more can be done to improve proactive responses to mental health issues.
 Increasing Crisis Intervention Training (CIT) is one area where Minnesota is leading the U.S., Roy added, but more training is needed to help de-escalate situations.
 Bringing more accountability to practices like solitary confinement, enforcing mental health parity laws, bolstering Minnesota’s mental health and schools program, and providing mobile mental health crisis teams are several of the steps that NAMI-MN’s Sue Abderholden emphasized.
 Dr. Colón re-stated his call for mental health professionals to screen every person who enters a jail or prison, and for increased resources throughout the system.

 The distinguished panelists found a lot of common ground throughout the discussion and question/answer period.
 Throughout it all, the answer to the key question, “can Minnesota do better, when it comes to addressing mental health and the criminal justice system?” was a resounding Yes.

 There are clear steps Minnesota can proactively take to address and treat mental health issues to avoid paying the societal and financial costs later.
 Our communities, schools, police forces and health professionals are just a few of the places where we need to undertake this mission.
 As the Gordon Parks students so powerfully reminded us: “No one can get through this world alone.”

-MPR’s coverage of the event, including the full audio recording, is available here.
+MPR’s coverage of the event, including the full audio recording, can be found here.